 - Distance from Salzburg: 40 mins / 50 km

 Lammer Gorge is located in the Salzburg region, more precisely in Tennengau (West Dachstein).
 The area also offers many opportunities for climbing and hiking.
-You can choose from more than 300 painted hiking trails that take you through the valley and to the peaks.
+You can choose from more than 300 hiking trails that take you through the valley and to the peaks.

 The tour in the gorge can only go one way, forward, so you will definitely not get lost.
 Although there is no large elevation in the gorge, you should expect steeper sections of a few meters.